-The standard analytical head device provides injection volumes from 0.1 - 100 $\mu$ l.
-The micro analytical head device provides injection volumes from 0.1 - 40 $\mu$ l.
-Two preparative head devices provide injection volumes from 0.1 - 900 $\mu$ l.
+The standard analytical head device provides injection volumes from $0.1 - 100 \mu$ l.
+Two preparative head devices provide injection volumes from $0.1 - 900 \mu$ l.
 One head is limited by a system pressure of 200 bars, the other by a system pressure of 400 bars.
+The G1329B autosampler SL uses an analytical head providing injection volumes from $0.1 - 100 \mu$ l for pressures up to 600 bar as used in rapid resolution systems.

-The six-port (only 5 ports are used) injection valve unit is driven by a high-speed hybrid stepper motor.
-During the sampling sequence, the valve unit bypasses the autosamplers, and connects flow from the pump to the column directly.
-During injection and analysis, the valve unit directs the flow through the autosamplers which ensures that all of the sample is injected onto the column, and that the metering unit and needle are always free from sample residue before the next sampling sequence begins.
-Different valves for the standard, the micro and the preparative autosampler are available.
+The six-port injection valve unit (only 5 ports are used) is driven by a high-speed hybrid stepper motor.
+During the sampling sequence, the valve unit bypasses the autosamplers, and directly connects the flow from the pump to the column.
+During injection and analysis, the valve unit directs the flow through the autosamplers which ensures that the sample is injected completely into the column, and that any sample residue is removed from the metering unit and needle from before the next sampling sequence begins.
+Different valves are available for the standard and preparative autosamplers.

-Control of the vial temperature in the thermostatted autosampler is achieved using an additional Agilent 1100 Series module; the ALS thermostat.
-Details of this module are given in the Agilent 1100 Series thermostatted autosampler Supplemental Manual.
+Control of the vial temperature in the thermostatted autosampler is achieved using an additional Agilent 1200 Series module; the ALS thermostat.
+Details of this module are given in the Agilent 1200 Series thermostatted autosampler Supplemental Manual.